MathHubInfo/Legacy-localmh/README.md

 ## Install

-The only supported way to install localmh is to use [localmh_docker](https://github.com/KWARC/localmh_docker).
+Currently, the only supported way to install localmh is to use [localmh_docker](https://github.com/KWARC/localmh_docker).
+You need Python 3.5+ in order to run this tool.

 ## Documentation